 Where survivor voices have power, not pathology labels.

-Where providers who cause harm face real consequences, not protection from institutions.
+Where providers who cause harm face real consequences, not institutional protection.

 Where survivors stand together and force the paradigm shift the system refuses to make on its own.